JPMorgan Chase & Co. Boosts Chipotle Mexican Grill (NYSE:CMG) Price Target to $1,460.00

-Chipotle Mexican Grill (NYSE:CMG) had its price objective boosted by JPMorgan Chase & Co. from $1,350.00 to $1,460.00 in a research report report published on Monday, The Fly reports.
-JPMorgan Chase & Co. currently has a neutral rating on the restaurant operator’s stock.
-The analysts noted that the move was a valuation call.
+Chipotle Mexican Grill (NYSE:CMG) had its price target upped by research analysts at JPMorgan Chase & Co. from $1,350.00 to $1,460.00 in a report issued on Monday, Benzinga reports.
+The firm presently has a “neutral” rating on the restaurant operator’s stock.
+JPMorgan Chase & Co.‘s price target would indicate a potential downside of 4.33% from the company’s current price.

-In other Chipotle Mexican Grill news, insider Scott Boatwright sold 5,822 shares of the firm’s stock in a transaction on Thursday, February 4th.
+In other Chipotle Mexican Grill news, insider Scott Boatwright sold 5,822 shares of the firm’s stock in a transaction dated Thursday, February 4th.
 The stock was sold at an average price of $1,497.75, for a total transaction of $8,719,900.50.
-Following the completion of the sale, the insider now owns 9,551 shares of the company’s stock, valued at approximately $14,305,010.25.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Laurie Schalow sold 600 shares of Chipotle Mexican Grill stock in a transaction on Tuesday, February 9th.
-The stock was sold at an average price of $1,555.05, for a total transaction of $933,030.00.
-Following the transaction, the insider now directly owns 6,857 shares of the company’s stock, valued at $10,662,977.85.
+Following the sale, the insider now directly owns 9,551 shares of the company’s stock, valued at $14,305,010.25.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider Laurie Schalow sold 600 shares of the firm’s stock in a transaction dated Tuesday, February 9th.
+The shares were sold at an average price of $1,555.05, for a total value of $933,030.00.
+Following the sale, the insider now directly owns 6,857 shares in the company, valued at $10,662,977.85.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 19,335 shares of company stock worth $28,243,141.
-Company insiders own 1.00% of the company’s stock.
+Over the last three months, insiders have sold 19,335 shares of company stock worth $28,243,141.
+Insiders own 1.00% of the company’s stock.

-Several large investors have recently made changes to their positions in the business.
-Arrowstreet Capital Limited Partnership bought a new position in shares of Chipotle Mexican Grill in the third quarter worth $1,244,000.
-AQR Capital Management LLC raised its position in shares of Chipotle Mexican Grill by 9.5% in the 3rd quarter.
-AQR Capital Management LLC now owns 8,206 shares of the restaurant operator’s stock valued at $10,206,000 after buying an additional 714 shares in the last quarter.
-Captrust Financial Advisors lifted its holdings in shares of Chipotle Mexican Grill by 32.7% during the 3rd quarter.
-Captrust Financial Advisors now owns 276 shares of the restaurant operator’s stock worth $342,000 after acquiring an additional 68 shares during the period.
+Several institutional investors have recently modified their holdings of CMG.
 Great West Life Assurance Co.
-Can increased its stake in Chipotle Mexican Grill by 5.0% in the third quarter.
+Can grew its position in shares of Chipotle Mexican Grill by 5.0% during the third quarter.
 Great West Life Assurance Co.
-Can now owns 15,284 shares of the restaurant operator’s stock valued at $18,976,000 after acquiring an additional 721 shares during the last quarter.
-Finally, Schonfeld Strategic Advisors LLC acquired a new position in Chipotle Mexican Grill during the third quarter valued at approximately $4,952,000.
+Can now owns 15,284 shares of the restaurant operator’s stock valued at $18,976,000 after purchasing an additional 721 shares in the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new position in shares of Chipotle Mexican Grill during the third quarter valued at about $4,952,000.
+Jeppson Wealth Management LLC purchased a new position in shares of Chipotle Mexican Grill during the third quarter valued at about $249,000.
+Jupiter Wealth Management LLC purchased a new position in shares of Chipotle Mexican Grill during the third quarter valued at about $1,107,000.
+Finally, Advisor Partners LLC grew its position in shares of Chipotle Mexican Grill by 5.4% during the third quarter.
+Advisor Partners LLC now owns 466 shares of the restaurant operator’s stock valued at $580,000 after purchasing an additional 24 shares in the last quarter.
 Hedge funds and other institutional investors own 90.03% of the company’s stock.

 Chipotle Mexican Grill, Inc, together with its subsidiaries, owns and operates Chipotle Mexican Grill restaurants.
 As of December 31, 2020, it owned and operated 2,724 Chipotle restaurants in the United States, 40 international Chipotle restaurants, and 4 non-Chipotle restaurants.
 The company was founded in 1993 and is headquartered in Newport Beach, California.